sourcegraph/about/content/blogposts/2022/enterprise-cloud.md

 <br/>
 While Sourcegraph Cloud is now the best way to start using Sourcegraph, we're committed to both [self-hosted](https://docs.sourcegraph.com/) and cloud customers and deployment options for the long term.
 Our choice of a single-tenant architecture for Sourcegraph Cloud demonstrates that commitment.
 It means that both self-hosted and cloud get the exact same product (even the same Docker images), and Sourcegraph Cloud essentially entails us dogfooding Sourcegraph instance deployment and maintenance at scale.

 We're excited to make it so much easier for every dev to start using Sourcegraph at work.
-[Sign up for Sourcegraph Cloud](https://signup.sourcegraph.com/) to start using it on on your organization's code.
+[Sign up for Sourcegraph Cloud](https://signup.sourcegraph.com/) to start using it on your organization's code.

 *Special thanks to our customers who gave us feedback as we built Sourcegraph Cloud!*